 - LaFleur, Richard A. Latin for the 21st Century: From Concept to Classroom.
 Glenview, IL: Scott Foresman/Addison Wesley, 1998.
-(For current or prospective teachers, professors, or graduate students of Latin: buy ONLY if you are planning to TEACH Latin, K-12, college, or home-school.
-The book contains, along with much else, a chapter on teaching classes using the textbook Wheelock's Latin.) - LaFleur, Richard A., and Brad Tillery.
+(For current or prospective teachers, professors, or graduate students of Latin: buy ONLY if you are planning to TEACH Latin, K-12, college, or home-school, and note that some of the material is out of date.
+The book does contains, along with much else, a chapter on teaching classes using the textbook Wheelock's Latin.) - LaFleur, Richard A., and Brad Tillery.
 Cumulative Vocabulary Lists for Wheelock's Latin.
-Wauconda, IL: Bolchazy-Carducci Publishers, 2011. - --.
-Wheelock's Latin GrammarQuick!
+Wauconda, IL: ٠ Bolchazy-Carducci Publishers, 2011. - Wheelock's Latin GrammarQuick!
 Bolchazy-Carducci Publishers, 2011.
-(ISBN 978-0-86516-666-0) - --.
+(ISBN 978-0-86516-666-0) All the grammar (forms and syntax) in Wheelock, summarized on 6 laminated cards. • - ---.
 Vocabulary Cards and Grammatical Forms Summary for Wheelock's Latin.
+Wauconda, IL:

-Wauconda, IL: Bolchazy-Carducci Publishers, 2011.
+Bolchazy-Carducci Publishers, 2011.